ronanchris/YoutubeScribe/docs/USER_GUIDE.md

 ## Data Management

 YoutubeScribe stores all your summaries in a database.
+Here's what you need to know:

+### Data Consistency

-For data consistency across different environments:
+- The application automatically synchronizes data across different devices
+- When you make changes on one device, they will appear on your other devices after refreshing
+- The system automatically refreshes data when a browser tab regains focus

+### Data Privacy

-- Regular backups are performed to prevent data loss
+- Your summaries are private and only visible to you
-- If you're using both development and production environments, be aware that they use separate databases
-- See the [Database Maintenance](../README.md#database-maintenance) section in the README for more details
+- Administrators can access summaries for support purposes
+- Data is stored securely in the system database

+### Data Export

+- You can export your summaries in various formats:
+  - Markdown (for documentation)
+  - Plain text (for simple sharing)
+  - HTML (for web publishing)

+### Data Retention

+- Your summaries are retained indefinitely unless you delete them
+- Deleted summaries cannot be recovered by users
+- Contact an administrator if you need to recover accidentally deleted content